bywatersolutions/blogposts/barton/database_relationships_in_koha/database_relationships_in_koha.markdown

 There are a few advanced topics in SQL that I didn't cover here -- some operations such as `min`, `max`, `sum` and `count` are called "aggregate operations" ... i.e. they work on groups of data rather than individual rows.
 These often require the use of a `GROUP BY` clause.
 You can find a simple example at [Circ actions on date](https://wiki.koha-community.org/wiki/SQL_Reports_Circulation#All_Circ_Actions_on_Date), which specifies a date in the where clause, then counts circulation grouped by type (issue, renew, return, etc.).

-Querying marc data: `biblioitems.marcxml` contains MARC data in XML format.
+Querying MARC data: `biblioitems.marcxml` contains MARC data in XML format.
 This can be queried using MySQL's `ExtractValue` function.
 See [Query MARC](https://wiki.koha-community.org/wiki/SQL_Reports_Library#Query_MARC).
-Please note that in Koha 17.05, marc XML data will be stored in a table called `biblio_metadata`.
+Please note that in Koha 17.05, MARC XML data will be stored in a table called `biblio_metadata`.
 Koha will have a tool available which will convert your old `biblioitems.marcxml` queries to use the new meta data table instead.

 ---